• Skip to main content

 Alternatively, you can also wear a splint at night to help keep the toe in the correct position.

-Add Padding
+#6 Add Padding around Bunion

 Moleskin and gel pads can help protect the bunion from rubbing against your shoe.
 Both are widely available in drugstores.